 Grand Ocean, Saltdean, Grade II listed hotel in Saltdean, England.

-Grand Ocean is a white curved building in Saltdean on the Sussex coast, designed in a modern style with distinctive curved balconies.
-The structure stands at the intersection of Longridge Avenue and Arundel Drive West, where the former hotel now contains residential apartments.
+Grand Ocean is a white curved building on the Sussex coast in Saltdean, designed in the 1930s modernist style and listed as a Grade II protected structure.
+It stands at the corner of Longridge Avenue and Arundel Drive West, and the former hotel now contains residential apartments.

 The community of curious travelers